Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

 We summarize the classifications and corresponding root phases.
-For crystalline TSC with spinless fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 2D blocks $\sigma_3$: 2D $(p+ip)$-SCs; \item 1D blocks $\tau_1$: Majorana chain, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases and Haldane chain; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chain and 1D $\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes with odd fermion parity, characterizing the eigenvalues of two generators of the $D_{2d}$ group. \end{enumerate} By explicit $K$-matrix calculations, we see that all 2D block-states except 2D bosonic Levin-Gu states on $\sigma_1$ or $\sigma_2$ are obstructed.
+For crystalline TSC with spinless fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 2D blocks $\sigma_3$: 2D $(p+ip)$-SCs; \item 1D blocks $\tau_1$: Majorana chain, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases and Haldane chain; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chain and 1D $\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes with odd fermion parity, characterizing the eigenvalues of two generators of the $D_{2d}$ group. \end{enumerate} By explicit $K$-matrix calculations, we see that all 2D block states except 2D bosonic Levin-Gu states on $\sigma_1$ or $\sigma_2$ are obstructed.

 Majorana chain decoration on $\tau_1$ leaves 2 Majorana zero modes $\gamma_1$ and $\gamma_2$ at $\mu$, with the following property under $\bs{I}_r\in S_4$:

 and their fermion parity $P_f=i\gamma_1\gamma_2$ is odd under $\bs{I}_r$.
 Reversely, the Majorana chain decoration on $\tau_1$ is obstructed.
 For 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases decoration, it leaves 4 dangling Majorana zero modes $\xi_{1,2,3,4}$, with the following properties under $\bs{I}_r$: